balogsun/SeunB-mentoring-docs/CICD/CICD.md

-# **Setting Up a Cost-Effective CI/CD and Kubernetes Environment on Windows: A Comprehensive Guide**
+# **Setting Up a Cost-Effective CI/CD and Kubernetes Environment: A Comprehensive Guide**

 If you're looking to optimize costs while setting up and managing a Kubernetes cloud environment with an integrated continuous integration and deployment (CI/CD) workflow, this guide is designed to provide you with practical strategies to achieve this.

-I will provide a detailed approach to installing and configuring key tools needed for CI/CD on a Windows environment, including step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
-By following these steps, you'll create a robust development workflow that leverages these tools effectively while keeping costs low.
+It will provide a detailed approach to installing and configuring key tools needed for CI/CD on a Windows/desktop environment, including step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
+By following these steps, you'll create a robust development workflow that leverages these tools effectively while keeping your cloud bills minimized.

-**Prerequisites:**
+**Prerequisites: Create accounts for below website if you dont already have one.**

 - GitHub or GitLab account
 - Docker Hub account
+- CircleCI account

 ## **Install Chocolatey for Windows**